 In addition to allowing ourselves to feel the sadness, helplessness, and fear that loss brings, it is also profoundly important to allow ourselves to feel what it’s like to have no answers.

 We can remind ourselves that the situation and the feelings will change, as everything always does.
 But right now, in this moment, we can give ourselves permission to not know what to do.

 For us Type A’s, and even Type B’s and C’s, the feeling of not knowing can be scary.
 And yet, giving ourselves permission to not know is a profound gift to ourselves and an act of deep self-care.
 Sometimes this alone can ease the suffering and take care of our pain, without us having to do anything else.

-Suffering, as awful as it feels to walk through, is our teacher.
+Suffering, as awful as it feels, is our teacher.
 But it can only teach us if we allow it to be felt.
-Sadness, fear, not knowing—all the difficult emotions, when experienced, change who we are.
+Sadness, fear, not knowing—all the difficult emotions—change who we are.
 Ironically, this is what we are trying to accomplish when we run around frantically trying to fix our painful feelings.

 When we allow our real feelings to be there, as they are, we offer ourselves a warm embrace and the kindness of our own compassionate presence.
 We agree to be with ourselves, and keep ourselves company in our true experience.

-It is contrary to how we are conditioned to respond to suffering in modern culture, but this simple act of emotional honesty is the most helpful in healing and generating change.
+It is contrary to how we are conditioned to respond to suffering in modern culture, but this simple act of emotional honesty extremely helpful in healing and generating change.

 Allowing ourselves to be sad soothes sadness.
 Allowing ourselves to be afraid calms our fear.
 Allowing ourselves to not know how to fix our pain soothes the anxiety of having to fix it.
 Allowing ourselves to be who we are, as we are, allows us to feel deeply loved, welcome in our own life, and not alone.